cilium/cilium/Documentation/bpf.rst

   has not even allocated an ``sk_buff`` yet, thus packet rewrites of any kind can be realized trivially.
-However, the ``xdp_buff`` case has the disadvantage that ``sk_buff`` metadata is not available for mangling at this time.
+However, the ``xdp_buff`` case has the disadvantage that ``sk_buff`` metadata is not available for mangling at this stage.
 The latter is overcome by passing custom metadata from XDP BPF to tc BPF, though.
 In this way, the limitations of each program type can be overcome by operating complementary programs of both types as the use case requires.